About Montessori — Methods and Philosophy

-Montessori found from observation that children have sensitive periods between ages 3 to 6 years during which time children are primed to learn reading, writing, and arithmetic.
-Montessori emphasized learning through all five senses and developed hands-on self-correcting materials.
+Montessori found from observation that children have sensitive periods between ages 3 to 6 years during which time they are primed to learn reading, writing, and arithmetic.
+Montessori emphasized learning through all five senses and developed hands-on, self-correcting materials.
 She refined her materials and methods and applied them to children of other cultures for over 50 years.

 Montessori classrooms are different from traditional public schools and daycares in that children are placed in three-year age groups (3-6 years, 6-9 years, and 9-12 years).